 - REALTORS® should check with their title company to make sure that they are setup to E-record.

-- WSSC Water announced March 19 it will suspend all water service shutoffs for those facing financial difficulties.
+- WSSC Water - WSSC Water restated November 13 it will suspend all water service shutoffs for those facing financial difficulties until further notice.
 WSSC Water will also waive late fees and work one on one with customers impacted by the outbreak.